avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

     // Warp message should include:
     //   - SubnetID
     //   - ChainID (where the validator manager lives)
+    //   - SourceAddress (the source address that created the tx)
-    //   - Address (address of the validator manager)
+    //   - Address (specified address of the validator manager)
     //   - BLS multisig over the above payload
     Message warp.Message `json:"message"`
 }